 The Request Files feature in OneDrive for Business makes it easy to collect files from external users like vendors, clients, etc., securely without providing them any other extra permissions.
 They don’t need any credentials to access the link and upload files.
-You can let someone upload to your OneDrive by simply selecting an existing folder in your OneDrive where you want users to upload files and send the link to users whom you’d like to upload files.
+You can let someone upload to your OneDrive by simply selecting an existing folder in your OneDrive where you want users to upload files and sending the link to users to whom you’d like to upload files.

 Here is how to use the request files feature in OneDrive for Business:

 - Log in to your OneDrive for Business site (URL shortcut: https://YourDomain-my.sharepoint.com/)

 - Select any folder in your OneDrive (or create a new folder), and you’ll find the “Request files” button in the toolbar.
 Give it a click.
 (You can also find this option from the context menu of the folders.)